 He puts it in black and white: “Washing with a good shampoo and conditioner is not harmful to hair,” van Gorkom says, clearing up the debate once and for all.
 “It is really up to the consumer [to determine] what fits within their daily routine.”

 1. Facts, facts, and more facts

 “On average, women in the U.S. wash (and condition) their hair four to five times per week.
 Sometimes, women may choose not to wash and [instead] use dry shampoo—it’s quicker.
 Also, the oilier your hair, the more frequently you tend to wash,” van Gorkom noted.

 It is therefore safe—and as it turns out, pretty normal—to wash hair every day, provided you use the correct system for your hair type.
 Clarifying systems cleanse the hair without stripping your strands of moisture.

 And although quite gentle, non-oily hair types might find it beneficial to rotate a clarifying system with a regular moisturizing duo as part of their full regimen, just for balance.
 Hair needs, as well as the product buildup and sebum levels, can vary depending on certain factors (the weather, hormones, etc.), so it’s best to keep attuned to how your strands feel for the day and wash accordingly.

 2. The case for dry shampoo

 That said, you might also find yourself in situations where you don’t feel like you need to wash hair every day, or anytime that week, for that matter.
 Curly and natural hair types can go weeks without a full wash—even more, if hair is done in a protective hairstyle, such as a rope twist or box braid.
-This is where dry shampoo becomes a crucial agent for that must-needed scalp refresh, as it helps sop up oil and grease without disturbing your ’do.
+This is where dry shampoo becomes a crucial agent for that scalp refresh, as it helps sop up any excess oil and grease without disturbing your ’do.

 3. The last word